koenrane/KR-new-site/content/import/understanding-and-avoiding-value-drift.md

 With that in mind, I think that [shard theory](/shard-theory) offers a straightforward definition of "value drift":

+> [!info] Definition: Value drift
-> _Definition._ Value drift occurs when reinforcement events substantially change the internal "balance of power" among the shards activated in everyday situations.
+> Value drift occurs when reinforcement events substantially change the internal "balance of power" among the shards activated in everyday situations.

 For example, consider the classic "example" of taking a pill which makes you enjoy killing people.
 Under shard theory, this change would be implemented as a murder-shard that activates in a wide range of contexts in order to steer planning towards murder, and therefore starts steering your decision-making substantially differently.